digst/OIOIDWS.Net/Source/Digst.OioIdws.Wsp/readme.txt

 The implementation is based on the following standards for communication with a web service consumer (WSC).
 [OIO-IDWS] - OIO Identity-Based Web Services 1.1: This document describes the overall business goals and requirements and shows how the different OIO profiles are combined to achieve these.
 Scenario 1 specifies that either WS-Security or a Liberty WSF-Profile can be used.
 Scenario 4 mandates LIB-BAS between WSC and WSP.

 [LIB-BAS] - Liberty Basic SOAP Binding Profile Version 1.0: LIB-BAS is a scaled-down version of the "Liberty ID-WSF 2.0 profile" from 2006 and can be used without reading the "Liberty ID-WSF 2.0 profile".
 Liberty ID-WSF 2.0 profiles WS-Security, WS-Addressing and SAML.
-LIB-BAS specifies the use of SOAP 1.1, WS-Adressing 1.0 and WS-Security (no specific version is mentioned).
+LIB-BAS specifies the use of SOAP 1.1, WS-Adressing 1.0 and WS-Security.WS-Security 1.0 namespaces are used in the examples but the reference list points to WS-Security 1.1.
+This implementation uses WS-Secuity 1.0 in order to be compliant with the examples.
 Furtermore, it mandates the use of SAML 2.0 assertions.

 [OIO-IDT] - OIO SAML Profile for Identity Tokens 1.0: Specifies that only "Holder of key" confirmation method should be allowed.